Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

       1. Auto-discovery method.

-         Management, worker, storage nodes, UANs will be auto discovered and the procedure is described as follows -
+         Management, worker, storage nodes, UANs will be auto discovered and the procedure is described as follows:

          >__Note:__
          >
-         > - Ensure all the river components are powered on, dhcp is enabled on bmc and only one switch out of the available spine switch.
+         > - Ensure all the river components are powered on and `dhcp` is enabled on bmc and on only one switch out of the available spine switch.
          >
-         > - If there are multiple mellanox spine switches then there should be only 1 spine switch with active port connection to NCNs.
-On other switches, connections to NCNs should be disabled till all nodes have been booted with HPCM Images.
+         > - If there are multiple Mellanox spine switches, then there should be only one spine switch with an active port connection to NCNs.
+On other switches, connections to NCNs should be disabled until all nodes have been booted with HPCM images.
          >
          >  ```bash
          >  ssh admin@<ip-addr>